kayhan-latifzadeh/MouseCursorTracker/README.md

 # MouseCursorTracker
 Simple mouse cursor tracker; compatible with Linux, macOS, and MS Windows.
-It be used in a variety of research studies such as HCI, psychology, and cognitive studies.
+It can be used in a variety of research studies such as HCI, psychology, and cognitive studies.

 # Dependencies
 In order to use MouseCursorTracker, you have to install [PyAutoGUI](https://pypi.org/project/PyAutoGUI/):